openhie/openinfoman/packaging/docker/README.md

 + [Inter-Linked Health Worker Registry Validation](https://github.com/openhie/openinfoman-ilr)
 + [DHIS2](https://github.com/openhie/openinfoman-dhis)

+All builds are tagged with the commit hash of the latest commit, which is also tagged as latest on hub.docker.com.

 To use, just pull the image from Docker Hub and run it.
 ```
 docker run -d -p 8984:8984 openhie/openinfoman